Gentijan/JavaScript-quiz/README.md

 3. You should now have a copy of the original repository in your GitHub account.

 ## Credits
--   I give credit to a youtuber named Brian, i did copy his html code beacuse i wanted to have the same class and id just incase i got stuck on javaScript code. i did have some problems with end.js where Brians video helped me get thru.
-But other than that i mostly did it on my own  (https://www.youtube.com/watch?v=f4fB9Xg2JEY)
+-   I give credit to a youtuber named Brian, I did copy his html code beacuse I wanted to have the same class and id just incase I got stuck on javaScript code.
+I did have some problems with end.js where Brians video helped me get through.
+But other than that I mostly did it on my own  (https://www.youtube.com/watch?v=f4fB9Xg2JEY)

 ### Content